-Small choices play a big role in app design.
+Small choices play a big role in app design trends.
 UI design plays on the visual senses of app users.
 We could argue that most of us are subjectively driven by visual aesthetics.
 But there’s no denying that some visuals are simply stunning while others are off-putting for just about anybody.
 That is why small and even micro-decision making about UI design elements like color schemes, etc. We’ll dive in to show you some of the best app designs we’ve seen.

 As a food app, you’re always scoring some brownie points for delicious food imagery.
 Kitchen Stories goes way above and beyond stock food imagery and dives deep into sumptuous gifs.
 Plus, there’s very less fluff if you want to experience the app first hand.
 All you need to do is log in with your email or Facebook account.
 Once in, you can start with the stories, community picks, what’s in store and a lot of other useful info.

 Besides the design, there is also lots of other useful info for food enthusiasts.
 And it covers a lot of ground too – with lessons ranging from cutting tomatoes to sterilizing jars.
 Yes, there’s a wholesome bunch of recipes too.
 Nevertheless, Kitchen Stories is one of the best app designs we’ve seen so far.